 Knox Honister Armoured Mesh Motorcycle Jacket

 Okay, if you’ve got money to burn, this option from Knox is another classy choice.
 Yes, it’s expensive.
 But when you look at it, you can see why.
-And if protection is your biggest priority, this might well be what you’re looking for.
+And if protection is your biggest priority, this might be what you’re looking for.

-The entire thing is a labour of love for Knox, who essentially designed the whole jacket around protection and ventilation.
+The entire thing is a labour of love for Knox, who designed the whole jacket around protection and ventilation.

 But the real talking point is the armour – which is Ce-approved Class AAA – the highest possible rating.
-And to take it a step further, the SMART technology in this armour stays soft to the touch but locks into place on impact, reducing energy passed through to the back and limbs.
+To take it a step further, the SMART technology in this armour stays soft to the touch but locks into place on impact, reducing energy passed through to the back and limbs.
 Very clever.

-As with the Furygan Mistral, the Honister is somewhat fitted and you may need to play with different sizes to find the one that fits you best.
+As with the Furygan Mistral, the Honister is somewhat fitted, and you may need to play with different sizes to find the one that fits you best.